-- Before establishing a network connection to the AdaptDx®, ask your office information technology (IT) group if there are any special requirements related to your local area network. - The AdaptDx® does not yet support connections to the internet (world wide web) or electronic health record (EHR) systems.
+• Before establishing a network connection to the AdaptDx®, ask your office information technology (IT) group if there are any special requirements related to your local area network.

 5.5.3 Set Up Network - DHCP Mode

 The Set Up Network screen is accessed from the System Tools screen (see Section 5.1.2).
 It establishes a connection between the AdaptDx® and a local area network to support remote printing.
 Both automatic Dynamic Host Configuration Protocol (DHCP) connection and static connection are supported.
 As illustrated above, in DHCP mode the AdaptDx® will automatically establish a network connection and display the network parameters.